 Kevin Miller joined the Walla Walla University Board of Trustees after his election as the president of the Alaska Conference of Seventh-day Adventists in July 2016.
-He has a B.A. in Theology from Southern Adventist University and an M.Div. from Andrews University.
+He has a B.A. in Theology from Southern Adventist University and an M.Div. from Liberty University.

 Kevin and his wife, Paula, have three children, Kara, AJ, and Joshua.

 Kathy Morgan joined the Walla Walla University Board of Trustees in 2022.
 She attended WWU, and graduated with a B.S. in nursing from Olympic College.